hawwestin/MSR.DevelopmentEnvironments/NGproxyManager/Readme.md

 ## IP address based filtering

+To filter out External IP addresses or range of addreses you can provide them with subnet mask.
+### Subnet Mask
-Ip address with /24 mask for your local homelab.
-Mask of /32 need to be used for single IP.
-For Example your public address.
+Ip address ranges for last octet of IP address can be allowed with `/24` mask, exampl for your local homelab. \
+For single IP Mask of /32 must be used.
+For Example your public address.\
+### Externall access
+If you use Public cloud proxy it will use theirs public IP address instead of your public.
+In such case you need to find list of IP addresses and add all of them to NginxProxy list.
+To allow only your IP to access some(or all) of self hosted services you can find dns proxy filtering on your proxy provider.